2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2010-D Dime Value

 Modern Denver dimes offer accessible entry points for beginning collectors while presenting genuine challenges for advanced numismatists.
-Most circulated examples trade at face value, making type set completion inexpensive.
+Most circulated examples trade at face value, making type set completion very inexpensive.

 2010-D Dime Price/Grade Chart